 What is a statutory employee?

 A statutory employee in California is a worker whose job is classified as that of an employee by state statute.
 The jobs that are listed in these statutes cannot be done by independent contractors.
 Instead, the law states that any worker who performs these jobs under the circumstances described is necessarily deemed to be an employee.

 These statutes override any agreement between the worker and the company that has hired the worker.
 Even if the parties agree that the worker will be an independent contractor, if California law classifies the worker as a statutory employee, they will be legally considered an employee.

-Which jobs are for statutory employees under California law?
+Which jobs make for statutory employees under California law?

 If a worker is not considered to be a common law employee, the California Unemployment Insurance Code 621(c)(1) states that they are a statutory employee if they work in any of the following roles, so long as certain circumstances are met:

 - a driver who distributes any of the following products: